Nikolay Rattel: Biography

 In 1893 he graduated from Nizhny Novgorod Cadet Corps.
 In 1896 he studied at the Pavel Military School.
-He joined the Life Guards Lithuanian Regiment of the Imperial Guard and promoted to lieutenant (seniority since August 12, 1896).
-Poruchik since August 12, 1900, in 1902 he graduated from the Nikolaev Academy of the General Staff for the first class; The camp gathering was serving in the Warsaw Military District.
+He joined the Life Guards Lithuanian Regiment of the Imperial Guard and promoted to lieutenant (seniority since 12 August 1896).
+Poruchik since 12 August 1900, in 1902 he graduated from the Nikolaev Academy of the General Staff for the first class; The camp gathering was serving in the Warsaw Military District.
 In 1904 he was a commander in the 122nd Tambov Infantry Regiment.

 Russo-Japanese war

 In February–March 1904 he served as the chief officer for office work and assignments in the management of military communications of the Manchurian army.
-Since March 30, 1904 he was the chief officer for special assignments at the headquarters of the Eastern detachment in the Far East.
-Since April 21, was at the disposal of the commander of the Manchurian army.
+Since 30 March 1904 he was the chief officer for special assignments at the headquarters of the Eastern detachment in the Far East.
+Since 21 April, was at the disposal of the commander of the Manchurian army.

-Since December 21, 1904 he served as a staff officer for assignments with the chief of military communications under the Commander-in-Chief in the Far East.
-On August 17, 1905 he was promoted to the head of the movement of troops of the main section of the Chinese Eastern Railway.
-On April 2, 1906 was promoted to Podpolkovnik.
-Since March 3, 1906 - the head of the movement of troops on the railways and waterways of the Sino-Eastern region.
-Since October 28, 1907 was at the disposal of the head of the Zamurskaya railway brigade.
+Since 21 December 1904 he served as a staff officer for assignments with the chief of military communications under the Commander-in-Chief in the Far East.
+On 17 August 1905 he was promoted to the head of the movement of troops of the main section of the Chinese Eastern Railway.
+On 2 April 1906 was promoted to Podpolkovnik.
+Since 3 March 1906 - the head of the movement of troops on the railways and waterways of the Sino-Eastern region.
+Since 28 October 1907 was at the disposal of the head of the Zamurskaya railway brigade.

 From May to September 1908 he served as a commander of the battalion in the 1st Siberian Rifle Regiment.
-Since September 18, 1911 - the head of the movement of troops of the Kharkov region.
-On December 6, 1911 was promoted to colonel.
-From May 20 to September 18, 1912 served at the Artillery School.
+Since 18 September 1911 - the head of the movement of troops of the Kharkov region.
+On 6 December 1911 was promoted to colonel.
+From 20 May to 18 September 1912 served at the Artillery School.

 First World War

-Since July 25, 1914 he was headquarters officer for office work and instructions of the Chief of Military Communications under the Supreme Commander-in-Chief.
-Since May 1, 1915 - commander of the 12th Infantry Regiment of the Velikiye Lutsk.
+Since 25 July 1914 he was headquarters officer for office work and instructions of the Chief of Military Communications under the Supreme Commander-in-Chief.
+Since 1 May 1915 - commander of the 12th Infantry Regiment of the Velikiye Lutsk.
 In early 1916 he was promoted to Major general.
-From June 2, 1916 - Quartermaster-General of the headquarters of the Southwestern Front, since August 7, 1917 - quartermaster-general of the headquarters of the Western Front.
-Since September 10, 1917 - the chief of military reports of the theater of military operations.
+From 2 June 1916 - Quartermaster-General of the headquarters of the Southwestern Front, since 7 August 1917 - quartermaster-general of the headquarters of the Western Front.
+Since 10 September 1917 - the chief of military reports of the theater of military operations.